eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/technical-specifications/README.md

 requirements necessary to support the ecosystem.

-To bridge these gaps, the European Commission has established a standardization strategy and a structured standardization process.
+To bridge these gaps, the European Commission has established a standardisation strategy and a structured standardisation process.

 ## Objective

-As part of this process, the EC, in collaboration with the European Digital Identity Cooperation Group and the European Standards Organizations (ESO), will lead the drafting of missing technical specifications where a clear need exists to support EUDI Wallet implementation within a short timeframe.
+As part of this process, the EC, in collaboration with the European Digital Identity Cooperation Group and the European Standards Organisations (ESO), will lead the drafting of missing technical specifications where a clear need exists to support EUDI Wallet implementation within a short timeframe.

 By streamlining the drafting process, the EC ensures faster implementation while maintaining quality and compliance.
 In the long term, ESO, in coordination with